uzrg/uzrg/_posts/2024-03-24-getting-started.md

 4. Push to GitHub for build and deploy

 We can do each step one by one, but to speed up the process will use a PowerShell script to combine step 1 and 2.
-The following PowerShell download VSCode (Portable), PortableGit , Ruby Installed then install everything to a Tools directory under your working directory in this instance everything will be done into C:\DevOps.
-You can adjust the working directory as you see fit for your environment and constraints, just update the $devOpsPath accordingly.
+The following PowerShell download VSCode (Portable), PortableGit , Ruby Installer then install everything into a $devOpsPath\Tools directory .
+###Note that this is not a fully automated process as the PortableGit and Ruby installers will launch a wizard requiring manual intervention to continue.
-Actually we can add the following code to a PowerShell Profile so that it is loaded each time a powershell console is launched, the download and extraction will be done the first time and will only ensure the path is updated on subsequent runs .The prefered location of the PowerShell Profile for the current user is ~\Documents\WindowsPowerShell\Profile.ps1
+My recommended way to use the following PowerShell script is to turn it into a PowerShell Profile so that it is loaded each time a powershell console is launched.
+Note that it does try to download and install the various tools each time the $profile run, tools are installed the first time and subsequent runs only ensure the $env:path is updated.My prefered PowerShell Profile is the CurrentUserAllHosts located at ~\Documents\WindowsPowerShell\Profile.ps1

-### PowerShell to Setup local dev environment and cloning Chirpy into local repo
+### PowerShell to Setup local dev environment and cloning Chirpy into a local repo

 ```PowerShell
 <#